graemeg/tiopf_apps/readme.txt

     </select>
 </selections>

-The <class> tag of the schema can also contain a <selections> tag which holds one or more <select> tags which describe a method that will be written into the auto generated object list classes.
-The utility actually creates an additional visitor specifically for handling the method.
-The <select> above would result in the following:
+The <select> above would result in the following list class:

   TPersonList = class(TtiMappedFilteredObjectList)
   public